ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 # Sending Output

+> 🎥 This chapter describes how to send output securely, including how to counter cross-site scripting (XSS) attacks, using HTTP hardening headers, and securely using formatting systems.

 This chapter describes how to send output securely, including how to counter cross-site scripting (XSS) attacks, using HTTP hardening headers, and securely using formatting systems.

 Learning objectives: